TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 Under the hood, an entity is represented by nothing more than a unique integer ID.

 We may attach **Components** to entities.
 A component represents some behavior or property that the entity possesses, such as a "Position," "Color," "Health," and so on.
+Instead of inheritance, all common properties between entities are made into their own components.
 Under the hood, each component type is a `struct` which stores the state data relevant to its function (e.g. a 3D vector representing position, a mesh resource to be drawn, etc.).

 **Systems** are responsible for providing the behaviors promised by the components.
 Systems only process entities which possess the relevant components.
-A physics system would process all entities which a "position" and "velocity" component.
+A physics system would process all entities with a "position" and "velocity" component.
 A graphics system might operate on the "position" and a "mesh" component.
 Entities with a "Mass" component would be handled by the "Gravity" system.
 Any entities which don't possess the right components are simply ignored, and for the entities which *are* processed, any components unrelated to the system are ignored.

 This arrangement provides us the decoupling we desired; if we want to add a new behavior to a game object, say, to make it flash colors, we simply create a new function that accesses the "Color" component of any entity which has one, and modifies its color.
 No other information about the entity is relevant, and the presence of any one component doesn't imply anything about the entity beyond that component's narrow purpose.

-## ECS in OSP
+## ECS Implementation

 In OSP, ECS powers the `Universe` and `ActiveScene` using the [EnTT](https://github.com/skypjack/entt/) library.

-Components **never inherit each other**, and all common properties are split into separate components.
+EnTT is a *sparse set* ECS, where all instances of each unique component type is kept in a single contiguous container (pools), relying on sparse sets to associate them with entities.
+Other implementations of ECS exist, such as Archetypes, but those aren't used in OSP.

 ### Encapsulation?

 Encapsulation is not needed, since it is 100% certain which components a system will read from and write to.
-Systems are very much analagous to real-world laws of the physics.
+Systems are very much analogous to the real-world laws of physics.
 The real world won't tell a falling apple to update; it's not the apple's responsibility to move itself.
 The world doesn't care that the apple is even an apple; gravity will affect any object with mass regardless of what it is.

 ### Updating the world